kkentzo/mockit/README.md

 The port to which the server binds can be specified using `-port` (e.g. `-port 8888`).
 The default value is 9999.

-Multiple listeners on the same port are supported through a `yml` configuration file (see example [here](sample.yml)).
+Multiple endpoints on the same port are supported through a `yml` configuration file (see example [here](sample.yml)).
 The configuration file path can be passed to `mockit` using the `-config PATH_TO_FILE` argument.